 - Limited Marketing Features: Ruzuku limits you to using coupons and discount codes.
 It provides no upsell features.

 Our Top Teachable Alternative Picks

 The online course platforms discussed above are all solid Teachable alternatives.
-We suggest you consider the pros and cons of each online learning platform before choosing where to host your online courses.
+We suggest you consider the pros and cons of each online learning platform before choosing where to host & create your online courses.

 If you’re having a hard time making a choice, take one of the Teachable alternatives up on their free trials.

 That way, you can always test-run them to see if they’re a good fit for replacing Teachable.